Chapter 9: Access Networks

 But this makes the access network fertile ground for SDN.
 To understand what this means, we need to start with a brief overview of the legacy systems being replaced.
 We do this in the context of the two specific access technologies mentioned in the introduction: PON and RAN.
 Fortunately, from our 10,000-foot view, their respective architectures are strikingly similar.
 Of course the details differ significantly, but hiding (or even eliminating) gratuitous detail is one of the main values that SDN brings to the table.

 Before getting to the specifics, we need one more bit of context.
 ISPs (e.g., Telco or Cable companies) that offer broadband service often operate a national backbone, and connected to the periphery of that backbone are hundreds or thousands of edge sites.
-These edge sites are commonly called Central Offices in the Telco world and Head Ends in the cable world, but despite their names implying “centralized” and “root of the hierarchy” these sites are at the very edge of the ISP’s network—the ISP-side of the last-mile that directly connects to customers.
+These edge sites are commonly called Central Offices in the Telco world and Head Ends in the cable world.
+Despite their names implying “centralized” and “root of the hierarchy”, these sites are at the very edge of the ISP’s network—the ISP-side of the last-mile that directly connects to customers.
 The PON and RAN-based access networks are anchored in these facilities.

 A PON is a tree-structured, fiber-based network, starting with a single device in one of the ISP’s edge sites, and fanning out to reach up to 1024 homes.
 PON gets its name from the fact that the splitters are passive: they forward optical signals downstream and upstream without actively storing-and-forwarding frames.
 Framing then happens at the end-points, at the ISP’s premises in a device called an Optical Line Terminal (OLT), and in individual homes in a device called an Optical Network Unit (ONU).